wp-plugins/jonradio-multiple-themes/readme.txt

 * Beta testing completed.

 == Upgrade Notice ==

+= 4 =
+Fix Posts not working in some Permalink setups, most notably Year/Month

 = 3.3.1 =
 Fix White Screen of Death on a Page, Post or other element selected by plugin